 Merriam-Webster is a little more specific: ‘the art or process of producing images by the action of radiant energy and especially light on a sensitive surface (as film or an optical sensor)’.

 Encyclopedia.com describes it as: ‘Photographers combine artistic talent and technical skill to produce professional photographs.
 To use their tools—cameras, lenses, and lights—they must be highly skilled technicians.
 To create meaningful photographs, they must be able to arrange whatever they are photographing so that it will stand out clearly in the finished picture.
-Photographers work at many different kinds of jobs.
+Photographers work at many kinds of jobs.
 One photographer might make a career of taking pictures at weddings.
-Another might work in a laboratory taking scientific pictures through a microscope’.
+Another might work in a laboratory taking scientific pictures through a microscope and another might take pictures of products.

 What these definitions lack is an insight into the art and soul of photography.